Get Emergency Contraception NOW

 The makers of Plan B One-Step are offering a $10 coupon.
 Click here to print.

 Emergency contraceptive pills can cost between $35 and $60 (or more) when purchased at a pharmacy.
+You can read more about the cost of EC in this 2013 report from the American Society for Emergency Contraception.
 If you can’t afford the cost of the pills, here are some things to try to find lower-cost pills:

 - Contact your local health department